michaelrambeau/package-jason/README.md

-# Package Jason
+# Package Jason: your new friend who knows about `package.json`

-Do you want to see the package dependency tree?
+Do you want to see the deep tree of dependencies of any package?
 Ask Jason, he knows everything about the `package.json` files!

-_Package Jason_ is a tool that scan recursively all dependencies of a given package and generate a tree that shows all nested dependencies.
+_Package Jason_ is a tool that scans recursively all dependencies of a given package and generates a tree that shows all nested dependencies.

 For example, let's scan `react` package: